babashka/babashka/README.md

 Hello from gist script!
 ```

-The `bbk` shell script is a thin wrapper around the `clojure` tool, so you can use Babashka projects like you're used to with the `clojure` tool:
+The `bbk` shell script is a thin wrapper around the `clojure` tool, so you can
+use Babashka projects in a similar way:

 ``` shellsession
 $ bbk -m my-gist-script